 According to Visit Britain, 32% of people anticipate taking more UK domestic trips in 2022 than they did in 2021.
 This is significantly more than those looking to travel overseas.
 Additionally, booking lead times are expected to be similar to pre-pandemic levels, and the split of short stays (1 - 3 nights) vs. longer breaks (4+ nights) is expected to be relatively even.

 Although inbound travellers from abroad are likely to be higher in 2022 than 2021, businesses in the hospitality and travel industry shouldn't forget about domestic consumers seeking a staycation destination within the UK.
 Hospitality businesses should continue to promote stays to domestic travellers looking to explore new places in their home country.
+The VisitBritain report, highlighted that the most popular destinations will be traditional seaside towns and locations in the countryside, with the South West of England being the top destination for Q2 stays this year.
+Scotland sits in the middle of the board, as a domestic holiday destination for Q1 and Q2 of 2022.

 Increased interest in luxury & self-catering accommodation

 Luxury hotels are more sought after than their budget counterparts due to perceived levels of cleanliness and adherence to regulations.
 Self-catering properties remain a key consideration for all types of travellers, to reduce contact with others and increase peace of mind.
+Additionally, with government restrictions towards the end of 2021 and into 2022 changing from legal to advisory requirements, including travel advice over the festive period, travellers are more likely to have confidence in booking due to lower risk of cancellations.

 The most important booking condition